 Training and Education Committee

-In April 2012 the RSGB Board decided to create a Training and Education Committee, which took over many of the roles of the former Amateur Radio Development Committee.
+The Training and Education Committee was formed in April 2012 and took over many of the roles of the former Amateur Radio Development Committee.

 Role of the Training and Education Committee